 "It kind of resonated because he was speaking about how he would seek negative behaviors to cope with his grief."

-Farmer said he didn’t turn to substance abuse.
-He soothed his grief by shopping.
-Buying sneakers was his vice, but paying around $150 a pair adds up.
+Farmer said he did not turn to substance abuse.
+Instead, he soothed his grief through shopping.
+Buying sneakers became his vice, but paying about $150 a pair added up.

-He said with therapy, he can now process his emotions and set healthy boundaries.
+He said therapy now helps him process emotions and set healthy boundaries.

 "I think it's important for anyone, but especially for Black men," he said, "to be able to unpack some of the, some of their life experiences that will probably would be considered traumatic."

-He encourages those who are working on their mental health to be open about it, so they get the help they need.
+He encourages people working on their mental health to be open about it so they can get the help they need.
 Farmer is having those conversations with his adult sons.

 "Their minds have changed as they kind of gotten enrolled in services here and stuff like that," he explained.
 "And seeing the potential.
 Seeing that, you know, therapy is useful and seeing that the stigma that's been carried on through generations is, you know, incorrect."

-Ingram got into the field to reach people like him.
+Ingram entered the field to reach people like him.

 Gharreau, the poet, said if men can't talk with a therapist, they can use pen and paper to process their feelings.